vlang/vab/docs/docs.md

-On top, it's *recommended* that you have some experience with Android development already, as some terms and situations can be resolved more quickly with knowledge about the different areas and implications of Android developement.
+On top, it's *recommended* that you have some experience with Android development already, as some terms and situations can be resolved more quickly with knowledge about the different areas and implications of Android development.

 In some situations, calling `vab` from the command line might not fit a specific project, setup or problem at hand.
 You usually want more control